 What can be expected of me as a mentor?

 Mentoring students – particularly those without prior research experience – can be a demanding role.
 By the same token, the impact that an effective mentor can have on the subsequent career of a student can be profound.

 Before the program, all mentors are encouraged to define the project that a student will approach as early and precisely as possible, including the resources that this office can provide.
 Provide as much background and direction in advance as is possible.
-Students are most productive when associated with a well-defined project, are given the requisite knowledge/tools, and provided abundant opportunities for feedback and discussion.
+Students are most productive when they are associated with a well-defined project, given the requisite knowledge/tools, and provided abundant opportunities for feedback and discussion.

 During the program, try to meet with your student as frequently as possible.
 The happiest students are consistently those who feel that their efforts are toward a worthwhile goal and are appreciated.
 Mentors are required to provide a workspace for the researcher during their time in the lab.

 After the program, mentors will be asked to comment on the running of the program as well as possibly writing letters of recommendations for their students.
 Because our programs are run off of grants, mentors will be asked to submit current Biosketches with student projects and other grant awards to complete our applications.